kalniei/wl-docs/docs/admin/franchise-manager.md

 You can update franchise details as above.
 As a plan list you can forward an array of plan IDs or SLUGs (as on creation example) or forward an array of full Plan objects which must include at least Plan ID parameter.

-You can change uploaded images useing the same endpoints as for adding new franchise.
+You can change uploaded images using the same endpoints as for adding new franchise.

-**Note: ** - if you didn't change image the image will not be updated.
+**Note: ** - if you don't change the image , the image will not be updated.